openedx/codejail-service/docs/deployment.rst

 The host or Docker image must be set up with a sandbox user, sandbox virtualenv, and sudoers file according to the documentation of the `codejail library <https://github.com/openedx/codejail>`__.
 This forms the foundation of the sandboxing, but does not provide much security by itself.

 See `2U's Dockerfile <https://github.com/edx/public-dockerfiles/blob/main/dockerfiles/codejail-service.Dockerfile>`__ for an example of how you could set up your host or container.
-(There is not yet a Tutor plugin.)
+(As of March 2025, there is `not yet a Tutor plugin <https://github.com/openedx/codejail-service/issues/26>`__.)

 AppArmor
 ********